ankoh/mc-client/README.md

 ### Contribution
-We use a [GitLab Server](https://gitlab.kohn.io/ankoh/mendeley-cache-client) bundled with [GitLab CI](https://gitlab-ci.kohn.io/projects/16) for continuous builds and deployments.
+We use a [GitLab Server](https://gitlab.kohn.io/mendeley-cache/client) bundled with [GitLab CI](https://gitlab-ci.kohn.io/projects/44) for continuous builds and deployments.

 Feel free to contribute as soon as the software reaches a certain level of professionality.

 **Attention: At the moment both servers use self-signed SSL certificates.**

-### Tests
-We will use Selenium Protractor tests.

-### Deployment
-Will be based on Docker and npm.